deadbok/groenholdt.net/content/Computers/OpenWRT/medion-nas-openwrt.md

 will keep the kernel updated.

-I still have my web page, and the files from which it is generated, on the HDD connected to the SATA port.
+I still have my web page, and the files from which it is generated, on a hard disk drive, connected to the SATA port.

 I recommend having a serial connection to the NAS running at all times.